Rohitsinghrajput28/ASLA_for_all/SSRF_Shop.md

 When HTML code will be processed by the "HTML to PDF generator", HTML code will be evaluated to corresponding representation of that HTML code in web browser.

 In this case, if attacker supplied data is not getting senitized or filtered before placing it to HTML code, attacker can trick "HTML to PDF generator" software to access the internal Hosts/domains.
+When HTML code will be processed by the "HTML to PDF generator", HTML code will be evaluated to corresponding representation of that HTML code in web browser.
+In this case, if attacker supplied data is not getting senitized or filtered before placing it to HTML code, attacker can trick "HTML to PDF generator" software to access the internal Hosts/domains.

 For example: